bioinformatics-policlinicogemelli/Varan-Release/README.md

 optional arguments:
 -h, --help show this help message and exit
 -c CANCER, --Cancer CANCER Cancer Name
--d, --Directory Add this argument if input is a folder -i INPUT, --input INPUT input folder tsv with data or tsv with path of data -f, --filter_snv Filter out from the vcf the variants wit dot (.) in Alt column -t {snv,cnv}, --vcf_type {snv,cnv} Select the vcf file to parse
+-i INPUT, --input INPUT input folder tsv with data or tsv with path of data -f, --filter_snv Filter out from the vcf the variants wit dot (.) in Alt column -t {snv,cnv}, --vcf_type {snv,cnv} Select the vcf file to parse